 - Complete a Raid – 3000 XP

-The criteria for how the game registers what a throw is ends up being a little fiddly and the Pokestop method is obviously hugely dependent on their placement where you live (I have a great place to ‘run laps’ near my house, but not everyone is so lucky) – and so these methods aren’t actually isn’t anywhere near the best way to earn experience – but instead, let’s talk about Pidgey and Rattata.
+The criteria for how the game registers a Curveball or a Nice, Great or Excellent Pokeball throw is quite specific, and the Pokestop method is obviously hugely dependent on their placement where you live (I have a great place to ‘run laps’ near my house, but not everyone is so lucky) – and so these methods aren’t actually isn’t anywhere near the best way to earn experience – but instead, let’s talk about Pidgey and Rattata.

-Pokemon Go: Using Pidgey, Weedle, and Caterpie to level up fast
+Pokemon Go: Using Pidgey, Weedle, and other low-tier Pokemon to level up fast

 Once you’ve caught one or two of any given Pokemon the temptation is obviously to not catch any more of them.
 Don’t listen to that temptation: keep catching stuff!
 Here’s why: By far the most cost-effective way to earn regularly large drops of experience is by levelling up Pokemon in your possession that have low cost evolutions.